orvi-tmp/learning-c-with-pebble/chapter01.md

 Chapter 1: Introduction
 =======
 In 1571, Robert Dudley, the first Earl of Leicester, wanted to impress the queen of England, Queen Elizabeth I.  He found a unique gift for her; he gave her a time piece to be worn on her arm and called it an “arm watch”.
 It was a jeweled masterpiece, with diamonds and pearls and gold.
 Among all the glamour, it contained a small clock piece, which kept time mechanically.
-The queen was so impressed with her new watch that she commissioned several time pieces made for her, even one set into a ring, with an "alarm" that used a small armature to scratch her finger.
+The queen was so impressed with her new watch that she commissioned several time pieces, even one set into a ring, with an "alarm" that used a small armature to scratch her finger.

 Since that first gifting, the wrist watch has gone through many stages of evolution to become a valuable source of information.
 Watches were simply decorations on bracelets until the late 1800’s, when “wristlets” that could strap pocket watches to wrists became popular.
 German innovation popularized the mechanical wrist watch and shrank its size.
 Quartz technology in the 1960's moved watches from mechanical, spring-driven movement to electrical, and most mass-produced watches from the 1980's on were driven by quartz movement.
 The first digital watches were developed in the 1970's.
 They combined quartz movement with electronics for display.
 As watch technology developed into this century, extra features were added to standard time and date displays, such as phases of the moon, timers, and alarm functions.